The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Detecting Decompositions with Weisfeiler and Leman

 \begin{corollary} Suppose $k \geq 2$.
 Let $G$ and $H$ be connected graphs.
 Assume $\{w_1,\dots,w_k\} \subseteq V(G)$ is a $k$-separator in $G$.
 Let $\{v_1,\dots,v_k\} \subseteq V(H)$ and suppose $\chi_{G,k}(w_1,\dots,w_k) = \chi_{H,k}(v_1,\dots,v_k)$.
 Then $\{v_1,\dots,v_k\}$ forms a $k$-separator in $H$. \end{corollary}

 \begin{proof} First suppose $k = 2$.
-If $G$ and $H$ are 2-connected, the statement is exactly Theorem \ref{thm:separators}.
+If $G$ and $H$ are $2$-connected, the statement follows from Theorem~\ref{thm:separators}.
 If either $G$ or $H$ is not $2$-connected, then that graph contains a cut vertex, while the other graph does not.
-By \cite[Corollary 7]{KieferPS17}, the presence of the cut vertex is encoded in every vertex color and thus, the multisets $\{\!\{\chi_G(u,v) \mid u,v \in V(G)\}\!\}$ and $\{\!\{\chi_H(u,v) \mid u,v \in V(H)\}\!\}$ are disjoint.
+By \cite[Corollary 7]{kieponschwei19}, the presence of the cut vertex is encoded in every vertex color and thus, the multisets $\{\!\{\chi_G(u,v) \mid u,v \in V(G)\}\!\}$ and $\{\!\{\chi_H(u,v) \mid u,v \in V(H)\}\!\}$ are disjoint.
 Therefore, the statement trivially holds.